PedroZappa/42_philosophers/README.md

 - They have no states in memory.
 The number of available forks is represented by a semaphore.

 - Each philosopher should be represented by a process, but the main process should not be a philosopher

+> [!Important]
+> The code for both implementations is documented with doxygen comments.
+Enjoy!

 ___